decentralized-identity/presentation-exchange/spec/spec.md

 #### JSON Web Token Claims Registration

-This specification registers the Claims defined in Section 5.1 and Section 2 in the IANA JSON Web Token Claims registry defined in [[RFC7519]].
+This specification registers the claims in section [Registry Contents]() in the IANA JSON Web Token Claims registry defined in [[RFC7519]].

 ##### Registry Contents